Loading, please wait...

 Acquired on the UK and EU art market before 2000.
 From the private collection of a Surrey, UK, gentleman.

 These kind of rings, possibly used as signet rings, find their parallels with artefacts from Eastern Europe, especially in the area of Smederevo.
-Comparison elements can support a 15th-century A.D. date.
+Comparison elements support a date of the 15th century A.D.

 Lot Details